stabbylambda/advent/2023/README.md

  3. Have the computer do simple math on the input

 I'm not sure I ever would have gotten this one without looking at a few hints.

+## Day 22

+### Part 1

+I waffled back and forth for a bit on best way to solve this.
+I was going to get fancy with a heightmap, but decided ultimately I would just model the entire 3d tower because the input wasn’t that large.
+First step was getting everything in the right order so I remapped all the triples from x-major to z-major so that they would sort correctly.
+Then, starting with the lowest block, drop it in the `settled` map, keeping track of each cube in the brick separately and assigning it the brick id.
+If it hits the ground, it just settles.
+If any cube in this brick hits any cube in another brick, we keep track of that in the `holding_up` and `sitting_on` maps (simulating a graph, I’m sure I “should” have pulled in petgraph for this).

+After that, it’s just a matter of iterating over the `holding_up` (bottom) bricks and seeing which ones above them have more than 1 brick in the `sitting_on` (top) map.

+### Part 2

+For this, I pulled out all the code that settles the tower and builds the graph into the `parse` function because it’s needed for part 2 as well as part 1.
+The other thing I changed was changing the `cubes` field in brick from a `Vec<Cube>` to a `BTreeSet<Cube>` because I was going to need set intersection.

+For each brick in `holding_up` we disintegrate it by adding it to `unsupported` then we check to see if the bricks are only sitting on bricks that are in `unsupported` as well.
+If they are, then we add them to the queue and keep going until we have no more bricks to support.
+Then just count the `len` of `unsupported` minus the one that we pulled out and sum those all up.